codingcodewhilegoofin/3DGameDev-3DEngineDev-VRDev/README.md

 So, I started looking into webglVR type solutions such as WebXR Device API.

 This site is really cool and exactly what I was looking for [WebVR](https://immersiveweb.dev/)

+After extensive research I have learned that although WebXR is amazing , it is still in early development and they are actually waiting for HTML technology to catch up.
+A new version of HMTL is in the works and will support cross browser VR.